Zhuinden/simple-stack/simple-stack-example-kotlin-dagger/README.md

-# Simple example of master detail using fragments with simple-stack
+# Simple example of using fragments with simple-stack

 ## Run local host backend to server sample `users.json`